ARMmbed/mbed-os-5-docs/docs/reference/configuration/Platform.md

     Defined by: library:platform
     No value set
 Name: platform.stdio-baud-rate
-    Description: Baud rate for stdio
-    Defined by: library:platform
+    Description: (Applies if target.console-uart is true.)
+Baud rate for stdio Defined by: library:platform
     Macro name: MBED_CONF_PLATFORM_STDIO_BAUD_RATE
     Value: 9600 (set by library:platform)
 Name: platform.stdio-buffered-serial
-    Description: Use UARTSerial driver to obtain buffered serial I/O on stdin/stdout/stderr.
+    Description: (Applies if target.console-uart is true and stdio-minimal-console-only is false.)
+Use UARTSerial driver to obtain buffered serial I/O on stdin/stdout/stderr.
 If false, unbuffered serial_getc and serial_putc are used directly.
     Defined by: library:platform
     No value set
 Name: platform.stdio-convert-newlines